 Exclusively “Bad” – Yin without Yang

 To make matters even worse, moral judgments of “good and bad” or “right and wrong” are arbitrarily assigned to both sides of the same coin.
 Instead of being equally natural parts of a single, unified pattern, light, day, white, positive and male are elevated to superior status.
 Dark, night, black, negative and female are subordinated to inferior status.
 The language of poetry, when misconstrued and taken literally, becomes perverted into sexist and racist bigotry, with wide ranging, divisive results.

-It’s said that “Love makes the world go round.”
+It is said that “Love makes the world go round.”
 Higher, unconditional love resides at the Wheel’s center.
-But much that is done in the name of this all-powerful influence is a sad parody.
+But much that is done in the name of this all-powerful influence is paltry parody.
 The natural impulse to extend outwards towards others takes many forms, positive and negative, as it manifests throughout the layers and sectors of the life Wheel.
 Some are creative, others destructive.

-In creating your own personal Wheel, it’s important to think about your own experiences, past and present, and what you’d like to change for the better.
+In creating your own personal Wheel, it is important to think about your own experiences, past and present, and what you would like to change for the better.
 (See the pie slice section of the Life Wheel shown in Figure III.08.)